merll/docker-fabric/README.md

 With a few preparations, Docker images can easily be generated and tested on development machines, and transferred on to a production environment.
 This package is based on [docker-map](https://github.com/merll/docker-map), and helps to use Docker on Fabric-based deployments.
-Wherever possible, the Remote API is used; for certain features (e.g. extracting container contents) the Docker command-line interface (CLI) is used.
+Wherever possible, the library makes calls to the Remote API;
+for certain features (e.g. extracting container contents) the Docker command-line interface (CLI) is used.

 API access
 ==========